slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Be the best in the world at what you do.
 Keep redefining what you do until this is true."
 "You get rewarded for unique knowledge, not for effort.
 Effort is required to create unique knowledge."
 "Give the world what it need and it will give you what you want."
-"You don't have 8 creative problem-solving hours in the day - you have 2.
+"You don’t have 8 creative problem-solving hours in the day - you have 2.
 Spend your time wisely."
 "Knowledge workers function like athletes - train and sprint, then rest and reassess."
-"If the work doesn't require creativity, delegate it, automate it or leave it."
+"If the work doesn’t require creativity, delegate it, automate it or leave it."
 "Set and enforce an aspirational hourly rate."
 "Rich people get paid by the project and pay by the hour."
 "To get paid in the future, live in the future."